Virginia Beach Drunk Driving Accident Lawyer

 Many of the alcohol-related crashes occur in the Hampton Roads cities where Cooper Hurley Injury Lawyers has offices and client meeting locations.
-In 2015, Virginia Beach saw the highest number of alcohol-related crashes in the state of Virginia – 502 – which left eight people dead and 261 injured.
+In 2015, Virginia Beach saw 502 alcohol-related crashes, which left eight people dead and 261 injured.
 This is the highest number of these types of crashes in the state of Virginia.
 In Norfolk, there were 199 alcohol-linked crashes which left seven people dead and 158 hurt.
 In Newport News, 155 DUI crashes left nine people dead and 121 injured.

 Surprisingly, national statistics from the United States Census Bureau show that 37% of fatal car accidents were caused by people with a BAC (Blood Alcohol Concentration) between .01% and .07%, while people with a BAC of .08% – the legal limit – were responsible for 32% percent of the fatalities.
 This information indicates that even when you drive at or below the legal BAC limit, you significantly increase your risk of causing a car crash and death to other motorists.
 If you were in a wreck with an intoxicated motorist, speak with a Virginia Beach drunk driving accident lawyer.

 Damages Recovered in DUI Accidents

 If you have been seriously injured by a drunk driver, you may be facing a financially crippling situation apart from your physical hardship.
 Our experienced Virginia DUI victim attorneys can help you pursue compensation from the intoxicated driver who caused your accident, seeking damages for: